ssbuild/deep_training/README.md

    - ilql on the way
    - rrhf on the way
  - 支持 transformer Traner on the way
- - 解耦 ligntning on the way
+ - 解耦 lightning on the way

 ## update
 - <strong>2023-05-10</strong>